lnoblebeeck/dsp/lessons/git_fork/readme.md

 ![commit](img/commit_file.png)

 You can repeat the edit and commit process as many times as you like.
 You don't have to be totally done with a file to commit.
-Commit incrementally!
+Commit incrementally

 Here's your first chance to practice this: